Results.

 27 March 2020

-Victim's credible testimony and corroborative medical and parental evidence upheld the applicant's child rape conviction and life sentence.
+Victim's credible testimony, prompt complaint and medical evidence sustained rape conviction and mandatory life sentence.

 27 March 2020